RetroAppleJS/RetroAppleJS.github.io/README.md

 This is a complete AppleII+ IDE toolchain with an assembler, debugger, emulator and CPU reference manual bundled in one client-side JavaScript web application.
 All you need is to run _AppleII_IDE.html_ in any browser.

-The idea behind this project is simple: Retrocomputing enthusiasts want a frictionless implementation; issues associated with setting up a usable system is especially not the sort of old memories one may wish to recall.
-Back in 1980, I was passionate about machine coding on the Apple II+, and this project is all about recreating the experience, pimped-up with some contemporary features (like copy-paste).
+The idea behind this project is simple: Retrocomputing enthusiasts want a frictionless implementation; issues associated with setting up a usable system is not the sort of old memories one may wish to recall.
+Back in 1980, many were passionate about machine coding on the Apple II+.
+This project is all about recreating the experience, pimped-up with some contemporary features (like copy-paste).

-So, enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
+Enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
 Alongside the development of this IDE, it is crucial to have a 6502 assembler codebase handy that can be edited, compiled, ran and debugged seamlessly.
 Each of these functions have been conveniently knitted together in modules, represented in a tabbed view and formatted for reduced resolution screens, briefly described below.

 ## Getting started

-1) Deploy (locally, on your desktop) the entire repository or unzip the .zip package
+1) Copy (locally, on your desktop) the entire repository or unzip the .zip package on your desktop
 2) Open AppleII_IDE.html on any JavaScript capable browser
 3) Inside the assembler, tap the **'generate'** button
 4) Tap the **'to emulator'** button